Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 The recursion is $\stirling{n}{\lambda}=\lambda\cdot \stirling{n-1}{\lambda}+\stirling{n-1}{\lambda-1}$ with the starting conditions $\stirling{0}{0}=1$ and $\stirling{j}{0}=\stirling{0}{j}=0$ for $j>0$.
 For example, $90=3\cdot 25+15$. \end{Remark}

-\begin{proof}[Proof of \autoref{P:DAlgebrasTMonTCells}] \textit{Statements (a), (b) and (c).} Except the counts for the left and the right cells, this follows from \autoref{L:DAlgebrasTMonFactor} and the construction of an idempotent for all $J$-cells.
-The construction is: let $e_{\lambda}$ be the idempotent that sends the first $\lambda$ entries to $1$ and fixes the remaining ones.
-For example, if $n=5$ and $\lambda=3$, then
+\begin{proof}[Proof of \autoref{P:DAlgebrasTMonTCells}] \textit{(a), (b) and (c)}.
+Except the counts for the left and the right cells, this follows from \autoref{L:DAlgebrasTMonFactor} and the construction of an idempotent for all $J$-cells.
+The construction of one idempotent for $\jcell_{\lambda}$ is easy: let $e_{\lambda}$ be the idempotent that sends the first $n-\lambda+1$ entries to $1$ and fixes the remaining ones.
+For example, if $n=7$ and $\lambda=5$, then

 Clearly, $e_{\lambda}\in\jcell_{\lambda}$ and $e_{\lambda}e_{\lambda}=e_{\lambda}$.